gethexon/hexon/README.md

 ## Want to know more?

-Raise a [issue](https://github.com/gethexon/hexon/issues) or join us via QQ group 590355610.
+Start a [discussion](https://github.com/gethexon/hexon/discussions) or join us via QQ group 590355610.

 ## Looking for old version?